 This is a model answer because it clearly applies the steps of the scientific method to the scenario.
 It doesn’t give all steps but identifies what has already been done and what comes next.
 It gives examples of hypotheses based on the information that has been provided.

 This is also a model answer as it includes explanations.
-It says why the next stage to consider is to establish hypotheses and it also explains why the hypotheses would be valid in this scenario.
+It says why the next stage to consider is to establish hypotheses, and it also explains why the hypotheses would be valid in this scenario.

 Model answer – development required